PASTAplus/content-x/templates/about/edi-policy.md

 **EDI workshop**.
 An organized and scheduled effort by EDI (or scientific partner) personnel to disseminate educational materials related to scientific data publication and archive to EDI customers.

 **Identity provider (IdP)**.
-A registered service that performs user identity verification and authentication.
-In some cases, an IdP may provide information (e.g., email address) about the user in addition to identity verification.
+A registered service that performs customer identity verification and authentication.
+In some cases, an IdP may provide information (e.g., email address) about the customer in addition to performing identity verification.

 **PASTA+ software**.
 [The software](https://github.com/PASTAplus/PASTA) developed, maintained, and used by EDI to provide its data publication and archive service.